Eurobar vs Krowne – Shocking News!

 ILLUSTRATION OF GENEROUS VENT AND PLUMBING CHASES WITH KROWNE METAL'S KMB MODULAR BAR DIE

 FIGURE 11.
-KROWNE METAL HAS DEDICATED GENEROUS ROOM FOR VENT AND PLUMBING CHASES WITH THE KMB
+KROWNE HAS DEDICATED GENEROUS ROOM FOR VENT AND PLUMBING CHASES WITH THE KMB

 WHY ARE THE SLOTS IN THE KROWNE KMB SO LONG?